ucsd-progsys/mist/README.md

 when the axiom is used in code that is run.

-To use the `List` datatype, we need constructors, and projections from these constructor (or induction princples, but let's keep it simple for the tutorial).
+To use the `List` datatype, we need constructors, and projections from these constructor (or induction principles, but let's keep it simple for the tutorial).
 To introduce axioms for each of these, we write something like

 ```{.haskell}